|Nutrition Facts (per serving)|

 Fill a double old-fashioned glass halfway with crushed ice.
-Add the rums, falernum, and juices.
+Add rums, falernum, and juices.

-Holding a swizzle stick or bar spoon between your palms, spin the shaft to churn the mix vigorously until the glass is frosty.
+Holding a swizzle stick or bar spoon between your palms, spin shaft to churn mix vigorously until glass is frosty.

 Top with more crushed ice and add a few dashes of bitters.